Housing rights of farm workers

 Can your landlord make you leave?

-If you have an agricultural tenancy, you do not have to leave just because you have:
+If you have an agricultural tenancy, you do not have to leave if:

 You only have to leave if a court gives your landlord a possession order telling you to leave.

-Your landlord can only get a possession order in certain circumstances.
-These include if you:
+Your landlord can only get a possession order in some situations.

 do not pay the rent